 – Big fans of the Wii should get a Wii Dual.
 It might not make as much of a difference for casual fans, but professional streamers and perfectionists will love it!!!

-– NTSC Wii’s (US, etc) should stick with component video output.
+– NTSC Wii’s (US, etc) should stick with component video output, but make sure to use good cables!!!

 – PAL Wii’s (UK, etc) should chose whatever their TV or monitor supports: If it supports 480p, use component.
 If it only supports component via 480i, stick with RGB.